 Known for

 CubeAPM is known for being an OpenTelemetry-native observability platform built with Kafka-heavy pipelines in mind.
-It unifies metrics, logs, traces, and error tracking, while adding smart sampling to cut trace volume and keep costs predictable.
 With a self-host option and transparent $0.15/GB pricing, it’s designed for teams who need Kafka monitoring at scale without vendor lock-in or unpredictable billing.

 Kafka Monitoring Features